-Blogs for agencies as well as magazines pay a premium on their own SEO, which is hardly the case with social networks.
+Blogs for agencies as well as magazines pay off on their own SEO, which is hardly the case with social networks.
 Nevertheless, many agencies and freelancers shy away from demonstrating their expertise via a blog.
 What do you need to consider when starting a blog project?
 How do you create good content with little time?
 And how does networking with other bloggers work?
 Our interview provides the answers.

-Blogs and content marketing
+Blogs and Content Marketing

 There is no blanket answer here.
-For many people, the term "blog" is very conservative and linked to the origins of blogging, the digital diary.
-In times of buzzwords like content marketing, content shock or perhaps content hub it is certainly more interesting for many to speak of a magazine.
-The term is fancier and not as old-fashioned as "The Blog".
+For many, the term "blog" has a very conservative connotation and is associated with the origins of blogging, the digital diary.
+In times of buzzwords like content marketing, content shock or even content hub, it is certainly more interesting for many to speak of a magazine.
+The term is fancier and not as stale as "the blog".